cancel

 FROM demosisense.testDate

-After this has been completed, you can now go ahead and set the accumulation base off the new field we created.
-Following the regular Sisense function, we can then hide this field while doing an accumulative build on this.
+After this has been complete, you can now go ahead and set the accumulation base off the new field we created.
+Following regular Sisense function, we can then hide this field while do an accumulative build on this.

 And this will accumulate down to the millisec!